Institutional Accessibility Program Mobilization

 Outcome

-Achieved a defensible, risk-aligned compliance posture ahead of the federal deadline by prioritizing high-impact remediation, establishing governance, and reducing future accessibility risk through system-level improvements.
+Established a defensible, risk-aligned accessibility posture ahead of the federal deadline by prioritizing high-impact remediation, formalizing governance, and reducing future accessibility risk through system-level improvements.

 Key Insight